Hofls/architecture/system-architecture/architecture-style/microservices/microservices.md

     * News site page with weather broadcast, exchange rates, most popular news articles, feedback form.
     * Each of those is independent backend service
 * `Archtecture`
+    * Frontend -> Facade (Optional) -> All other microservices
+        * Microservices don't know about each other.
+If you need to send requests to multiple services - use facade.
+        * If you only need to call one method - call microservice directly
     * ![](microservices.png)
     * ![](microservices-logical.png)
 * `Components`